Instructor: Mary Wootters

 There will be several options throughout the quarter for you to go above and beyond.
 (For example, bonus "might be fun to think about" problems, links to further reading, etc).
 These things do not factor directly into your grade, but they will factor into your learning!
 The course staff will be happy to give you feedback on any of these sorts of things, but we won't officially grade them.

-We encourage collaboration with your classmates in class and on homework!
+Homework: We encourage collaboration with your classmates in class and on homework!
 Please acknowledge your collaborators.
-Note that plagiarism is never okay; anything you or your group hands in should be in your own words and should be something you understand.
+Note that plagiarism is never okay; anything you or your group hands in should be in y'all's own words.

 Please follow the Stanford honor code.
 In this class, the following will be considered violations of the honor code: